Entanglement and thermalization in open fermion systems: Results

-What lead size is required to have approximate thermalization of the wire as a function of inverse temperature $\beta$?
-Figure \ref{fig:lead_size_vs_beta} shows the minimal size $N_L=N_R$ of the leads needed in order for the occupation numbers to be close (within a few percent) to the thermal distribution for different temperatures.
+Next, we investigate the lead size required to have approximate thermalization of the wire at a given inverse temperature $\beta$.
+Figure \ref{fig:lead_size_vs_beta}(b) shows the minimal size $N_L=N_R$ of the leads needed in order for the occupation numbers to be close (within a few percent) to the thermal distribution for different temperatures.
 Note again that the size of the contacts is only important at low temperatures.
 Similar results are also obtained when studying energy eigenstates of the entire coupled wire and lead system.
-We conclude that a sufficiently large lead is able to thermalize a wire even at low temperature via only boundary couplings.
+We conclude that a sufficiently large lead is able to thermalize a wire even at low temperature only via boundary couplings.